 There are so many things to do in Mount Rainier National Park for families in addition to what we did over the weekend.

-We love to visit Myrtle Falls, explore the Sunrise visitor center, and warm up inside Paradise Inn.
+We love to visit Myrtle Falls, explore the Sunrise visitor center, and warm up inside the Paradise Inn.
 Our kids like grabbing a Mount Rainier National Park map and helping us figure out where to go next.

 Some of our favorite things to do near Mount Rainier National Park include Pioneer Farm, Northwest Trek, and the Mt.
 Rainier Railroad & Logging Museum.